Village perchée en haut de la vallée du Lotvue aérienne de Calvignac | © Cyril Novello

 Souvenirs

 In this section of the valley, the Lot meanders in a narrow pattern, underlined by slopes with very pronounced geological strata, above which only small shrubs and trees grow.
 In the 19th century, before the phylloxera crisis, numerous vineyards covered the slopes and valley bottoms.
-Vines were the main source of income in Calvignac, and second only to tobacco in Larnagol.
-In the golden age of river transport, their highly-regarded wines were shipped via the Lot to Bordeaux.
-A particularity of these communes was the use of young boxwood leaves as fertilizer, after decomposition by humidity.
-This technique gave a unique boxwood aroma to the wines produced in the valley.
+Vines were the main source of income in Calvignac and second only to tobacco in Larnagol.
+Their highly-regarded wines were transported via the Lot to Bordeaux during the golden age of river transport.
+A particular feature of these communes was the use of young boxwood leaves as fertiliser, after they had decomposed in the damp.
+This technique gave a unique boxwood flavour to the wines produced in the valley.

-In the heart of the Parc Naturel Régional
+At the heart of the Regional Nature Park

 From the Causses du Quercy

-Classified as a Unesco geopark in 2017, the PNR des Causses du Quercy boasts remarkable flora and fauna .
-Dry grasslands, caselles and low walls, Caussenard ewes and picturesque villages are all there for you to discover.
+Classified as a Unesco geopark in 2017, the Causses du Quercy Regional Park boasts remarkable flora and fauna .
+Dry grasslands, caselles and low walls, Caussenard sheep and picturesque villages are all there for you to discover on your journey.
 The Lot and Célévalleys run through this protected area.
-Preserved from light pollution, the black triangle of Quercy, located in the PNR, is an opportunity to contemplate the twinkling stars of the Milky Way!
+Preserved from light pollution, the black triangle of Quercy, located in the Regional Nature Park, is an opportunity to contemplate the twinkling stars of the Milky Way!